 Household items in good condition can be donated to charity, given to family and friends, or sold online.
-To find disposal options, check What Goes Where.
+Some items like small appliances may have recycling drop-off options.
+To find recycling and disposal options, check What Goes Where.

 Put broken and end-of-life items that can't be reused in the black cart as garbage.

 - Utensils, baking trays, pots and pans

 - Garden hoses and electrical cords

 - Cleaning and hygiene products (brushes, sponges, razors, etc.)

 - Picture frames, mirrors and decor

 No toys, sports equipment, shoes or clothing